Donald Foster (actor)

 Foster's first acting experience was on a showboat on the Mississippi River.
 His Broadway debut came in The Country Cousin (1917).
+He had a leading role in the long-running Broadway hit Two Girls Wanted.
 His final Broadway performance was in The Ponder Heart (1956).

+Death

 On December 23, 1969, Foster died at his home in Hollywood, California.
 He was 80 years old.